 I was a Figure Skater who struggled with perfectionism, competition nerves and confidence.
 This held me back from achieving my greatest goals as an athlete.
-I was inspired to use my training and experience to create the Mind-Body Performance Coaching Program, a one of a kind program focused on strengthening the Figure Skater’s mindset.
+I was inspired to use my training and experience to create the Mind-Body Performance Mental Training Program, a one of a kind program focused on strengthening the Figure Skater’s mindset.
 It is everything I needed when I was a young skater with big dreams and I know it will work for you!

 Mental Training for Clubs